What is Gloucester County Emergency Medical Service?

 How many municipalities have joined the EMS regional service?

-Seventeen municipalities currently have joined the GCEMS family: Clayton, East Greenwich, Glassboro, Greenwich, Logan, Mantua, National Park, Paulsboro, Pitman, Swedesboro, West Deptford, Woolwich, Harrison, South Harrison, Wenonah, Elk and the City of Woodbury.
+Nineteen municipalities currently have joined the GCEMS family: Clayton, East Greenwich, Glassboro, Greenwich, Logan, Mantua, National Park, Paulsboro, Pitman, Swedesboro, West Deptford, Woolwich, Harrison, South Harrison, Wenonah, Elk, Franklin, Newfield and the City of Woodbury.
 Additional County of Gloucester municipalities are welcome to request service from GCEMS.

 What is the current staffing level at Gloucester County EMS?